Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “Just some storage unit.”

-“Called a museum for tax purposes.”
+“Filed as a museum for tax purposes.”

-“Why is it so badly secured?”
+“How come it’s so badly secured?”

 Ekster hummed.
 “That clarifies some things.”